lucerne fodder for silage

 Lucerne Fodder Care and Harvest

-In the early stages of its growth, you have to control the lucerne grass so it doesn’t lose out to weeds.
-Be sure to diligently clear the land of weeds so that the lucerne grass can get the ideal space, light, and humidity.
+In the early stages of its growth, you have to control the lucerne so it does not lose out to weeds.
+Be sure to diligently clear the land of weeds so that the lucerne can get the ideal space, light, and humidity.
 Weed control efforts are also very good for reducing production costs.

 After going through the seeding and care period, lucerne will soon grow and enter the harvest season.
 But you should not immediately let the livestock graze in the first harvest, because this will prevent you from getting good lucerne growth in the following period.

 Use a sharp cutting tool when you want to make silage from this material.
-Make sure you cut so that the stump is about 2 inches (5 cm) from the ground.
-The goal is to make grass regeneration easier.
+Make sure you cut so that the stump is about 5 cm from the ground.
+The goal is to make plant regeneration easier.

 How to Serve Lucerne Fodder to Avoid Bloating